Guillaume Briçonnet (bishop of Meaux): Biography

 Although Briçonnet supported a renewal of his diocese along humanist lines with the support of evangelical reformers, the bishop never supported and later condemned the growing Reformation movement centered on Martin Luther.
 Certain members of the group disagreed with the bishop in their attitude towards Lutheranism however.
 The support of Lutheranism by some of his subordinates cast suspicion on Briçonnet's entire project.
 Some of the Franciscan friars in his diocese, already unhappy with the Bishop's austere method, took the opportunity offered by this suspicion and accused him of Lutheranism.
 Briçonnet had to appear before the Parlement of Paris to face charges of heresy.
 Briçonnet was found innocent by the Parlement, possible because of his connections at the royal court in Paris.
 Permanent damage had been done to Briçonnet's reform efforts however, and he found it impossible to continue his attempt to regenerate the spiritual life of his diocese.
-The Circle of Meaux disbanded about 1525 and its members went various ways, some of them later playing important roles in the Reformation.
+The Circle of Meaux disbanded about 1525.
+Its members went various ways, some of them later playing important roles in the Reformation.

 After the breakup of the Circle of Meaux Briçonnet served for another nine years as bishop before his death, dismayed at the growing reaction in the Catholic Church against all attempts at internal reform that smacked of possible heresy.
 In retrospect Briçonnet can be grouped with contemporary Bishops of the Catholic Church such as Christoph von Utenheim and Hugo von Hohenlandenberg who attempted, unsuccessfully, to reform the Church along evangelical lines without breaking up ecclesiastical unity.

-Guillaume Briçonnet died at Esmans castle on 24 January 1534; he is buried in the church of this town.
+Guillaume Briçonnet died at Esmans castle on 24 January 1534.
+He is buried in the church of this town.

+Family

+He was one of five children; his brother Denis became Bishop of Toulon, Lodève and Saint-Malo.